10 Things You Should Know About Menopause

 You may experience vulvar and vaginal atrophy

-You may experience vulvar and vaginal atrophy (vaginal shrinking and narrowing) which can result in dryness and painful intercourse.
+Vaginal atrophy is when the skin and tissues in and around your vagina become drier, thinner, and less elastic.
+You may experience vulvar and vaginal atrophy during menopause, which can result in dryness and painful intercourse.
 Talk to your gynecologist about treatment options.

 Hormone therapy a treatment option only for severe hot flashes

-Hormone therapy is currently considered a medical treatment option only for severe, unrelenting hot flashes, due to the increased risk of breast cancer associated with HT.
-Other menopause symptoms need to be addressed with other treatment options.
-A maximum of 2 years of HT is currently considered the “safest time frame” for hormone use.
+Hormone therapy (HT) is currently considered a medical treatment option only for severe, unrelenting hot flashes, due to the increased risk of breast cancer associated with HT.
+The safest options, such as lifestyle changes, should be explored first.
+Prescribed medical therapy then may be considered as needed.

 Sleep difficulties, anxiety among common complaints

-Sleep difficulties, anxiety, depression, forgetfulness, irritability are common complaints made by women who have experienced menopause.
+Sleep difficulties, anxiety, depression, forgetfulness, and irritability are common complaints of women who have experienced menopause.

-If you prefer to try therapies other than HT for hot flashes, they can include: vitamin B complex, vitamin E, ibuprofen, Catapres,birth control pills, certain anti-depressants, Neurontin (anti-seizure medication).
-Some women do respond to black cohosh, adding soy foods to their diet, using evening primrose oil, or combining some of these treatments.
+If you prefer to try therapies other than HT for hot flashes, they can include vitamin B complex, vitamin E, or certain drugs, including paroxetine, clonidine, or gabapentin.
+Some women also respond to black cohosh, adding soy foods to their diet, using evening primrose oil, or combining some of these treatments.

 Osteoporosis risk increases after menopause